Join our Climate & Nature Mailing List

 Rewilding in Frampton

-“Rewild” or returning to nature doesn’t just mean reintroducing big species such as wolves and beavers.
-It can be as simple as embracing messy areas in your garden!
-That pile of old leaves could be a home for a hedgehog or a hiding place for insects.
-The Parish Council are, for example, leaving a border of long grass around the Centenary Field to grow, only cutting once every 3 years.
-This is to let wildlife use the long, rough grass as shelter.
-Check out Rewilding Britain’s website for more tips on making your garden wilder www.rewildlingbritain.org.uk
+“Rewilding” or returning to nature doesn’t just mean reintroducing big species such as wolves and beavers.
+It can be as simple as embracing messy areas in your garden.
+A pile of old leaves isn’t clutter – it could be a home for a hedgehog or a hiding place for insects!

 Read about more of our past and present projects: